Kazhuu/vhdl-examples/README.md

 ```
 run
 ```
-Testbench will run and then stop automatically.
+Testbench will run, print results and then stop automatically.